 Q. How do I stay updated?

 A. Join our mailing list, check out our blog on the regular, be our friend on Facebook, follow us on Twitter and Instagram, keep your eyes open for our fliers around Miami, and better yet, come by the store frequently!

 Q. You guys have a record label?

-A. We have a baby label named Sutro, dedicated to sporadic releases by local acts but it’s on extended hiatus.
+A. We had a baby label named Sutro dedicated to sporadic releases by local acts but it’s on extended hiatus.
 Other Electricities is Emile’s truly excellent label that puts out interesting sounds from all over the world.
 For some reason we get asked this a lot but we are not a recording studio.